TheDarkWeasel/ldjam45-hellobuddy/README.md

 Hello Buddy! is a game created for the "Compo" of [Ludum Dare 45](https://ldjam.com).
 The theme this time was "Start with nothing".
 Everything here (including music, sounds and assets) was created by me in 48 hours.

 # Story
 After the big bang, Alvin the atom feels alone and seeks company.
-Help him to find friends an evolve.
+Help him to find friends and evolve.
   - Collect friendly (green) atoms
   - Avoid hostile (red) atoms
   - Grow big and evolve, when you have collected enough atoms!